Home Guard (India): Training

 Central Civil Defence training centres were established in various states to impart training to both Civil Defence and Home Guards personnel.
 The training consists of individual as well as team training.
 After Independence the task of civil defence training was revived only after 1962.

 Equipment

 The Home Guard is equipped with and trained to use older weapons such as the 7.62mm Ishapore 2A1 rifle and Self-Loading Rifles (Indian version of the British L1A1), Sten guns and Bren guns which are manufactured indigenously by the Indian Ordnance Factories.

 Appearance

 The main service uniform is the same khaki uniform worn by India's state police.
 The service uniform consists of a light khaki (tan) coloured short or long-sleeved button up shirt with matching trousers.
 It is accompanied by a khaki (or dark blue) beret or peaked cap (officers only).
+Female members may wear a bush jacket instead of the button up shirt.

 Organizational headwear, sashes, belts, spats, medals, lanyards, and other achievements are added for ceremonial duties.

 Specialized-services have uniforms in accordance with their function; tactical, fire fighting, maritime, etc.